-- 4.16 The policy applies within the redefined settlement boundary of Weston-super-Mare which will be extended to incorporate the new Weston Villages. - 4.17 Further planning policy guidance including a master plan framework and delivery plan for Weston Villages, a Development Management and Site Allocations DPDs and a Development Contributions SPD will provide detailed guidance to deliver this strategy.
+- 4.16 The policy applies within the redefined settlement boundary of Weston-super-Mare which will be extended to incorporate the new Weston Villages. - 4.17 Further planning policy guidance including a master plan framework and delivery plan for Weston Villages, and the Sites and Policies Development Plan Document will provide detailed guidance to deliver this strategy.
 Development will primarily be delivered through private investment.
-As a landowner the council will ensure that its land is used effectively to meet the wider Core Strategy objectives and will, where appropriate, work closely with other landowning interests and developers. - 4.18 The council will work in conjunction with the landowners, developers, the South West Regional Development Agency, the Homes and Communities Agency, the main service providers, the local community and other key stakeholders to deliver this strategy.
+As a landowner the council will ensure that its land is used effectively to meet the wider Core Strategy objectives and will, where appropriate, work closely with other landowning interests and developers. - 4.18 The council will work in conjunction with the landowners, developers, the Homes and Communities Agency, the main service providers, the local community and other key stakeholders to deliver this strategy.